microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Validation rules will enforce that:
 * The matrix scope must be `Wave` or `ThreadGroup`
 * group shared target memory is large enough for the write
+* If the groupshared array's elements are of floating point type, they must match the component type of the matrix.

 ```llvm
 declare i32 @dx.op.linAlgMatrixQueryAccumulatorLayout(